knu/ruby-domain_name/README.md

 To-do's
 -------

-* Implement the domain label validation and mapping defined in RFC 5891-5895 and UTS #46.
+* Implement IDNA 2008 (and/or 2003) including the domain label
+  validation and mapping defined in RFC 5891-5895 and UTS #46.
+  (work in progress)

 * Define a compact YAML serialization format.